khirmas67/Prediction_Of_Heart_Failure/README.md

 The distribution of Categorical Features vs Heart Disease Status is shown in the figure below:![heart_disease__categorical_features_analysis](https://github.com/user-attachments/assets/7796aa0f-40e2-43d8-88b8-8f6923c9b265)

-The **target variable (HeartDisease** indicates whether heart failure was detected (binary: No = 0, Yes = 1).
-The pie chart below represents the distribution of heart disease and no heart disease cases in the dataset.
-It shows shows that approximately 55.3% of the cases in the dataset have heart disease, while 44.7% do not
+The target variable (HeartDisease) indicates whether heart failure was detected, with binary values: No = 0 and Yes = 1.
+The pie chart below visualizes the distribution of heart disease cases in the dataset.
+Approximately 55.3% of the cases have heart disease, while 44.7% do not.
+This distribution highlights the imbalance in the dataset.

 ![heart_disease_distribution](https://github.com/user-attachments/assets/46490ede-1d9c-4711-82ec-7e6875acda73)